joereger/GymnasiumAIReinforcementLearning/memory-bank/progress.md

 **What's Left to Build (Project Level):**
 - **Resolve Dependency Conflicts:** User needs to run `pip install -r requirements.txt --upgrade` with the latest numpy-adjusted `requirements.txt`.
 If conflicts persist, consider more flexible version specifications.
-- **Populate Memory Bank Content:** Detailed documentation of algorithms, hyperparameters, results, and learnings needs to be added to the placeholder files within each environment's Memory Bank, based on reviewing the actual code.
+- **Populate Memory Bank Content:** Detailed documentation of algorithms, hyperparameters, results, and learnings needs to be added to the placeholder files within each environment's Memory Bank (for existing environments) and for Pong as development progresses.
+- **Pong Environment Development:** Implement and test the `pong/pong_dqn.py` agent.
 - **Delete Redundant Root-Level Files:** The original Python scripts (`bipedal_walker*.py`, `cart_pole.py`, `lunar_lander.py`, `mountain_car_discrete.py`, `visualization_utils.py`) at the project root need to be deleted by the user.
 - **Ensure Data Directory Usage:** Verify all future implementations follow the environment-specific data directory pattern for saving and loading models and results.